CSHS-CWRA/RavenPy/CONTRIBUTING.rst

 In order to prepare an initial release on conda-forge, we *strongly* suggest consulting the following links:
  * https://conda-forge.org/docs/maintainer/adding_pkgs.html
  * https://github.com/conda-forge/staged-recipes

- Before updating the main conda-forge recipe, we echo the conda-forge documenattion and *strongly* suggest performing the following checks:
+ Before updating the main conda-forge recipe, we echo the conda-forge documentation and *strongly* suggest performing the following checks:
  * Ensure that dependencies and dependency versions correspond with those of the tagged version, with open or pinned versions for the `host` requirements.
  * If possible, configure tests within the conda-forge build CI (e.g. `imports: ravenpy`, `commands: pytest ravenpy`)